LexieData/LexieData.GitHub.io/capstone_project.md

 ## Analysis

 I answered **4** questions about the year-end Billboard Charts:
-  1. Who had the number one spot in the charts by the end of each year?
+  1. Who was ranked #1 in the charts by the end of each year?
   2. Which artists made the number one spot more than once?
-  3. What genre made the number one spot and how did they change throughout the decades?
+  3. What genres represented the rank #1 songs and how did they change throughout the decades?
   4. Did Ozzy Osbourne and/or Black Sabbath make the Billboard Chart and if so, what was their ranking?

 ### Track 1
-The first question asks: "Who had the number one spot in the charts by the end of each year?"
+The first question asks: "Who ranked #1 in the charts by the end of each year?"
 I did this by filtering rows in SQL. <br>
-This picture shows the earliest number one hits.
+This picture shows the earliest rank 1 songs.

 <img src="images/SQL 1 Rank1.png"/> <br>

-The Ink Spots had the earliest number one hit with the song "The Gypsy".
+The Ink Spots had the earliest #1 hit with the song "The Gypsy".

-And this picture shows the latest number one hits on the billboard chart.
+And this picture shows the latest rank 1 songs on the billboard chart.
 <img src="images/SQL 1 Rank2.png"/> <br>
-Morgan Wallen had the latest number one hit with the song "Last Night"
+Morgan Wallen had the latest #1 hit with the song "Last Night"

 ### Track 2